varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

 	here document
    word

-*word* can be any continuous string choosen to make sure it doesn't appear naturally in the following *here document*.
+*word* can be any continuous string chosen to make sure it doesn't appear naturally in the following *here document*.

-When using the here document style of input there are no restrictions on lenght.
-When using newline-terminated commands maximum lenght is limited by the varnishd parameter *cli_buffer*.
+When using the here document style of input there are no restrictions on length.
+When using newline-terminated commands maximum length is limited by the varnishd parameter *cli_buffer*.

 When commands are newline terminated they get *tokenized* before parsing so if you have significant spaces enclose your strings in double quotes.
 Within the quotes you can escape characters with
 \\.
-The \n, \r and \t get translated to newlines, carrage returns and tabs.
+The \n, \r and \t get translated to newlines, carriage returns and tabs.
 Double quotes themselves can be escaped with a backslash.

 To enter characters in octals use the \\nnn syntax.
 Hexadecimals can